 \subsection{Adversarial examples}

-One definition of adversarial examples is that they are ``inputs to machine learning models that an attacker has intentionally designed to cause the model to make a mistake'' \cite{goodfellow2017}.
-They are often formed by starting with a naturally occuring image and using a gradient-based optimizer to search for a nearby image that causes a mistake \cite{Biggio13,szegedy2013intriguing}.
-These attacks can be either {\em untargeted} (the adversary succeeds if they cause any mistake at all) or {\em targeted} (the adversary succeeds only if they cause the model to recognize the input as belonging to a specific incorrect class).
-Adversarial attacks have been also proposed for other domains like malware detection \cite{grosse17}, generative models \cite{kos2017adversarial}, network policies for reinforcement learning tasks \cite{huang2017adversarial}, and network interpretations \cite{ghorbani2017interpretation}.
+One definition of adversarial examples is that they are ``inputs to machine learning models that an attacker has intentionally designed to cause the model to make a mistake'' \citep{goodfellow2017}.
+They are often formed by starting with a naturally occuring image and using a gradient-based optimizer to search for a nearby image that causes a mistake \citep{Biggio13,szegedy2013intriguing,7958570}.
+These attacks can be either {\em untargeted} (the adversary succeeds when causing any mistake at all) or {\em targeted} (the adversary succeeds when causing the model to predict a specific incorrect class).
+Adversarial attacks have been also proposed for other domains like malware detection \citep{grosse17}, generative models \citep{kos2017adversarial}, network policies for reinforcement learning tasks \citep{huang2017adversarial}, and network interpretations \citep{ghorbani2017interpretation}.
 In these domains, the attack remains either untargeted (generally degrading the performance) or targeted (producing a specific output).
 We extend this line of work by developing reprogramming methods that aim to produce specific {\em functionality} rather than a specific hardcoded output.

-Several authors have observed that the same modification can be applied to many different inputs in order to form adversarial examples \cite{goodfellow2014explaining,moosavi2017universal}.
-For example, \textcite{brown2017adversarial} designed an ``adversarial patch'' that can switch the prediction of many models to one specific class (e.g. toaster) when it is placed physically in their field of view.
+Several authors have observed that the same modification can be applied to many different inputs in order to form adversarial examples \citep{goodfellow2014explaining,moosavi2017universal}.
+For example, \citet{brown2017adversarial} designed an ``adversarial patch'' that can switch the prediction of many models to one specific class (e.g. toaster) when it is placed physically in their field of view.
 We continue this line of work by finding a single adversarial program that can be presented with many input images to cause the model to process each image according to the adversarial program.